The Winterthur Library

 Christmas scrap, paper dolls, greeting cards, and calling cards

-Summary: An assortment of large Christmas scrap depicting angels and children in the snow; calling cards with pieces of scrap affixed to the cards; a set of Cinderella and the Prince paper dolls (both dolls and costumes are printed on the front and back); a boy paper doll from ca. 1910; women and a couple of men cut from magazines or newspapers, figures that were not meant to be paper dolls but were cut out and used as such; two Valentine cards, and two Christmas cards.
+An assortment of large Christmas scrap depicting angels and children in the snow; calling cards with pieces of scrap affixed to the cards; a set of Cinderella and the Prince paper dolls (both dolls and costumes are printed on the front and back); a boy paper doll from circa 1910; women and a couple of men cut from magazines or newspapers, figures that were not meant to be paper dolls but were cut out and used as such; two Valentine cards, and two Christmas cards.

 The donor collected these items over the years from a variety of sources.
 She played with the Cinderella paper dolls in the early to mid 1960s.